-However, producers have been unable to keep up in demand for a multitude of reasons.
+However, producers have been unable to keep up with demand for a multitude of reasons.
 First and foremost, coffee can be difficult to produce since it can only be grown in tropical regions and at high elevations.
 As Risk Management Magazine noted, four countries are responsible for the production of two-thirds of the world’s coffee.
 Additionally, droughts in Brazil and fungus in Central America have made keeping up with demand even more difficult.

-There is no denying the coffee business is booming, with major chains such as Starbucks reporting $12.7 billion sales annually.
-However, businesses that rely on coffee need to keep demand risk management in mind as they look to quench consumers’ thirst for the caffeinated beverage.
+There is no denying the coffee business is booming, with major chains such as Starbucks reporting $12.7 billion in sales annually.
+However, businesses that rely on coffee need to keep demand risk management in mind as they look to quench consumers’ thirst for caffeinated beverages.
 The coffee industry’s next step will be an important one as participants look to shore up production, and several players are taking a unique approach.
 Some are embracing smaller producers to help them grow into greater contributors, others are looking to develop new coffee varieties with resistance to blight and fungus that should improve the resiliency of crops.